tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 Initialize an immutable storage index with some buckets.
-The buckets may have share data written to them once.
+The server MUST allow share data to be written to the buckets at most one time.
-A lease is also created for the shares.
+The server MAY create a lease for the buckets.
 Details of the buckets to create are encoded in the request body.
 For example::

   {"share-numbers": [1, 7, ...], "allocated-size": 12345}

+The server SHOULD accept a value for **allocated-size** that is less than or equal to the value for the server's version message's **maximum-immutable-share-size** value.

-The request must include ``X-Tahoe-Authorization`` HTTP headers that set the various secrets—upload, lease renewal, lease cancellation—that will be later used to authorize various operations.
+The request MUST include ``X-Tahoe-Authorization`` HTTP headers that set the various secrets—upload, lease renewal, lease cancellation—that will be later used to authorize various operations.
 For example::

    X-Tahoe-Authorization: lease-renew-secret <base64-lease-renew-secret>
    X-Tahoe-Authorization: lease-cancel-secret <base64-lease-cancel-secret>
    X-Tahoe-Authorization: upload-secret <base64-upload-secret>

-The response body includes encoded information about the created buckets.
+The response body MUST include encoded information about the created buckets.
 For example::

   {"already-have": [1, ...], "allocated": [7, ...]}